Hi, I'm Shaylee.

 About me

-I was born & raised in the Mormon church, blessed as a baby, baptized at 8, married at 19.
-I was homeschooled in a fundie-like community and raised to believe that my highest purpose in life was to get married & have "as many babies as the Lord would give me".
+I was born and raised in the Mormon church, blessed as a baby, baptized at 8, married at 19.
+I was homeschooled in a fundie-like community and raised to believe that my highest purpose in life was to get married and have "as many babies as the Lord would give me".

-Almost daily as a child, I repeated words that my parents curated for my siblings & I, as we believed we were "the Elect" in the Mormon church: "We are children of imperfect parents who love us and who strive to raise in truth and righteousness.
+Almost daily as a child, I repeated words that my parents curated for my siblings and I, as we aspired to be "the Elect" in the Mormon church: "We are children of imperfect parents who love us and who strive to raise in truth and righteousness.
 Our goal in being taught at home is to prepare ourselves spiritually and temporally to be worthy and productive members of the Church of Jesus Christ of Latter-day Saints.
 Also, to be positive influences in the world, to be good and active citizens, and to face all trials and temptations with steadfastness in Christ, having faith that we will live together as an eternal family."
+I was taught to shun birth control, feminism, the "appearance of evil", and anything " worldly".

 My family has Mormon ties on both sides going back to the early days of the church.
-We have a history of abuse, undiagnosed mental illnesses & disorders, enmeshment, breeding fetishes, blood atonement, pharisaical behavior, lack of boundaries, and overall dysfunction, all in the name of God.
-And I'm only just beginning to work on breaking all of those cycles moving forward.
+We have a history of abuse, undiagnosed mental illnesses and disorders, enmeshment, breeding fetishes, blood atonement, pharisaical behavior, lack of boundaries, and overall dysfunction, all in the name of God.
+And I'm only just beginning to work on breaking all of those cycles moving forward, for myself and for my daughter.

 On my shelf